vadimv/server-components/README.md

     ...
 ```

-The alternative way to implement a stateful component is to extend abstract classes
-``HttpRequestStatefulComponentDefinition`` and ``PathStatefulComponentDefinition``.

 A stateful component's initial state can be provided is the following ways:
 - set explicitly
 - mapped from an HTTP request
-- mapped from a request's URL path
+- mapped from a browser's address bar path and query

 Every stateful component has its own changeable state, represented by a snapshot of an immutable class or record.
 A component's state is modelled as a finite state machine (FSM) and managed by the framework.